fullera8/Training_Bank/README.md

 **Target Audience:** These enhancements are specifically designed for developers using cutting-edge AI coding assistants and automated development tools.

-**Metadata Interpretation:** See [Metadata Legend](../../wiki/Metadata-Legend) for complete tag definitions and usage guidelines.
+**Metadata Interpretation:** See [🏷️ Metadata Legend](../../wiki/Metadata-Legend) for complete tag definitions and usage guidelines.

-For the latest AI model performance benchmarks in coding tasks, refer to the [LiveBench AI Coding Leaderboard](https://livebench.ai/#/?Coding=a).
+For the latest AI model performance benchmarks in coding tasks, refer to the [📊 LiveBench AI Coding Leaderboard](https://livebench.ai/#/?Coding=a).

 ## License